-1.1 Who is eligible for the District's program of special education and related services?
+1.2 Who is eligible for the District's program of special education and related services?

-The District provides special education and related services to eligible students ages 3 through 21 who reside within the District.6 To be eligible for the District's program of special education and related services, a student must (a) have one or more of the thirteen qualifying disabilities listed below and (b) need special education and related services-Specially Designed Instruction (SDI)-because of the disability.7 A free appropriate public education is also available to children with visual impairments or who are deaf or hard of hearing residing within the District from birth through age 21.8
+The District provides special education and related services to eligible students ages 3 through 21 who reside within the District.
+To be eligible for the District's program of special education and related services, a student must (a) have one or more of the thirteen qualifying disabilities listed below and (b) need special education and related services-Specially Designed Instruction (SDI)-because of the disability.
+A free appropriate public education is also available to children with visual or auditory impairments residing within the District from birth through age 21.